PDF 532 KB

-SA Health is committed to supporting the conduct of high quality health and medical research across the public health system.
+SA Health is committed to supporting the conduct of high quality health and medical research across the South Australian public health system.

 The ethical review of research is an important step in ensuring the quality of research and maintaining the welfare of research participants.
-It is a requirement that all research conducted at South Australian public health institutions, or involving clients of South Australian public health institutions, including regional health services, hospitals, community health services, public health clinics and associated programs, complies with the SA Health Research Ethics Policy (PDF 214KB) and SA Health Research Governance Policy (PDF 111KB).
+It is a requirement that all research conducted at South Australian public health organisations, or involving staff or clients of South Australian public health organisations, including regional health services, hospitals, community health services, public health clinics and associated programs, complies with the SA Health Research Ethics Policy (PDF 214KB).

 Human Research Ethics Committees (HRECs) are established to protect the welfare of people involved in research.
-More information on the individual HRECs within the public health system is available on the SA Health Human Research Committees page.
+For further information on the four South Australian public health sector HRECs, please refer to the SA Health Human Research Ethics Committees page.